-If an amendment is required, click on AMENDMENT TO EXISTING SUBMISSION.
-Submit relevant information via the CAP, such as amended creative concept, media plan, budget or timing.
+If an amendment is required, click AMENDMENT.
+Submit relevant information on Launchpad, such as amended creative concept, media plan, budget or timing.

 You will also be required to submit confirmation of Chief Executive (or equivalent) and Ministerial approval for the amendment.